yousufhumran/yousufhumran/README.md

-- 👋 Hi, I’m @yousufhumran
+Hi, I’m Yousuf Humran
-- 👀 I’m interested in Automation & Software Development
+I'm a student & progammer
-- 🌱 I’m currently learning Python & Java
+I’m interested in Automation & Software Development I’m currently learning Java

 <!---
 yousufhumran/yousufhumran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.